Last updated on May 4th, 2020

-In today’s increasingly globalized world, many immigrants have trouble meeting Canada’s residency requirements for permanent residents to maintain their permanent residency status in Canada.
+In today’s increasingly globalized world, many immigrants have trouble meeting Canada’s residency requirements for permanent residents.

 28. (2)(a) a permanent resident complies with the residency obligation with respect to a five-year period if, on each of a total of at least 730 days in that five-year period, they are